 John-Lewis was by no means a penniless adverturer or refugee when arriving in Birmingham for his father had provided him with working capital of £10,000 (equivalent to well over $500,000 today) to establish the 'family name' in England.
 These financial resources would steadily increase with his many business endeavors.
 It is noted in Aris's Birmingham Gasette on January 3, 1803 an announcement that suggests he had bought out his partners, Dickson and Shore, and he would continue to, "carry on the business of merchants at #3 Newhall Street".

 John-Lewis continued his business, that would be referred to export/import today, with a succession of parners.
 He entered banking, The Birmingham and Warwichshire, in 1815 and his success is demonstrated by his swift rise from junior to senior partner and by 1840 the bank had become fully owned by his family.
-Sadly the economic collapse in the 1850s saw the bank later ammalgamated with Lloyds Bank.
+Sadly the economic collapse in the 1850s saw the bank later ammalgamate with other privately held banks to form Lloyds Bank.

 Return to Geneva